yhirose/cpp-peglib/README.md

 }
 ```

-`peglib::any` class is very similar to [boost::any](http://www.boost.org/doc/libs/1_57_0/doc/html/any.html).
+`peg::any` class is very similar to [boost::any](http://www.boost.org/doc/libs/1_57_0/doc/html/any.html).
 You can obtain a value by castning it to the actual type.
 In order to determine the actual type, you have to check the return value type of the child action for the semantic value.

 `const char* s, size_t n` gives a pointer and length of the matched string.
 This is same as `sv.s` and `sv.n`.

 `any& dt` is a data object which can be used by the user for whatever purposes.

 The following example uses `<` ... ` >` operators.
-They are the *anchor* operators.
-Each anchor operator creates a semantic value that contains `const char*` of the position.
+They are the *token boundary* operators.
+Each token boundary operator creates a semantic value that contains `const char*` of the position.
 It could be useful to eliminate unnecessary characters.

 ```c++
 auto syntax = R"(